smftn/install-start-sshserver-script/README.md

 # install-start-sshserver-script
-Ducky/Digispark script to install and start an ssh server on Windows, i havent tested if this works yet, no flame
+Ducky/Digispark script to install and start an ssh server on Windows.

+notes

+The script should be able to initialise an ssh server for a machine on a local network